NicholasPeretti/request-scheduler/README.md

 # Dependencies

 This library expect `AbortController` to exists if you use it in the browser.
-If you're targetting IE or Samsung Browser, please make sure you have a polifill.
+If you're targeting IE or Samsung Browser, please make sure you have a polifill.

 # Usage